BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 Mezcal is an alcoholic beverage made from the agave plant.
 Tequila is also made from the agave plant, but it can only be made from blue agave, while mezcal can be produced from any agave.

-Although locals have been drinking mezcal for centuries (it was even illegal at one point), only in the past four or five years has it become popular outside of Oaxaca.
-Now people from all over the world come to the state just to try its mezcal.
-It is made in other states in Mexico but Oaxaca’s mezcal is the best due to its altitude and climate.
+Although locals have been drinking mezcal for centuries (it was even illegal at one point), it has only become popular outside of Oaxaca in the past four or five years.
+Now, people from all over the world come to the state just to try its mezcal.
+Although it is made in other states in Mexico, Oaxaca’s mezcal is the best due to its altitude and climate.

-The same tour company does another tour to the distillery and Hierve de Agua that’s not so long.
+The same tour company does another shorter tour to the distillery and Hierve de Agua.

 For info on how to get to Mezcal El Rey by public transportation, see the section on getting to Tlacolula.